 As children move through Junior Kindergarten to Grade 5, the emphasis is on building a foundation for lifelong learning and community service.
 Within the curriculum, strong emphasis is placed on teaching public speaking and presentation skills.
-Students from K-5 are provided with opportunities to communicate to small and large groups of students and adults, in formal and informal settings.
+Students from JK-5 are provided with opportunities to communicate to small and large groups of students and adults, in formal and informal settings.
 Most importantly, they speak about topics that motivate them to learn and they, in turn, inspire others with their enthusiasm.
 Expectations for academic achievement are set high yet are balanced with a rich curriculum of competitive and recreational activities including athletics, music and drama, visual arts, and exciting excursions.
 Family-style hot lunches, supervised at each table by faculty members, are a time to learn table manners, share stories and meet children from other grades.

 In each grade, students undertake age-appropriate inquiry connecting their classroom lessons to outdoor education, whenever possible.
 The students identify and investigate an issue, generate questions, and explore the significance of their results.
 Students then communicate their ideas in a variety of ways with diverse audiences.
-Finally, students take action by translating their ideas into appropriate actions to improve conditions based on what they have learned.
+Finally, students act by translating their ideas into appropriate actions to improve conditions based on what they have learned.

 Global Leadership in Junior School culminates in the Grade 5 project – My Key Idea – where students take what they have learned through their research and prepare a public speech advocating for support on a topic of personal significance.
 Upon completion, they are ready to transition to the Middle School program.